Stained finishes may not work well with softwoods such as maple.

 - Black Walnut Stain – made with water and black walnut hulls

-Out of all these, I loved the caramel tone of the wood that is being offered by used coffee grounds – it was simply amazing.
+Out of all these, I loved the caramel tone of the wood surface that is being offered by used coffee grounds – it was simply amazing.

 You can use it as a pre-condition for wood or simply as a stain without a conditioner.